-- Coaching in standard and contemporary operatic scenes.
+- Performance opportunities and coaching in standard and contemporary operatic scenes.

 - Career training seminars in acting, body movement, diction and languages, audition techniques, stage combat, vocal wellness and life in the business and various topics.

-- Opportunities to be heard by artist representatives and other companies that include: The Metropolitan Opera, Lyric Opera of Chicago, Florida Grand Opera, Utah Opera, Tulsa Opera, Opera Omaha, The Minnesota Opera, Sarasota Opera, Kentucky Opera, Austin Opera and several artists representatives.
+- Opportunities to be heard by artist representatives and other companies that include: The Metropolitan Opera, Houston Grand Opera, The Dallas Opera, Utah Opera, Tulsa Opera, Opera Omaha, Minnesota Opera, Sarasota Opera, Madison Opera and several artists representatives.

-- Participation in the Stars of Tomorrow concert with the Festival Orchestra.
+- Participation in a special concert with the Festival Orchestra.

-- Housing is provided to all participants.
+- Participants receive a per diem, housing, and a travel stipend.
 Additional stipends are available to artists who are assigned cover and comprimario roles.

 DMMO assembles a staff of talented conductors, coaches and directors to help guide each singer's development.
-Lisa Hasson, the program's director, works tirelessly with General and Artistic Director Michael Egel to craft a summer's worth of assignments fro each apprentice's development over the course of the season.
+Lisa Hasson, the program's director, works with Michael Egel (General and Artistic Director) and Allen Perriello (Director of Artistic Administration) to craft a variety of assignments for each apprentice's development over the course of the season.

 Director of the Apprentice Artist Program